-Thrilling Boat Races and Colorful Festivals of Kerala Depicting Its Rich Cultural Heritage
+Thrilling Boat Races and Colorful Festivals in Kerala Depicting Its Rich Cultural Heritage

 Kerala is known for its rich cultural legacy.
-Its varied culture is shaped by the three prominent religions of Hinduism, Islam and Christianity.
-Attractive statuettes, melodious compositions and wonderful dance forms can be seen in the momentous development of Kerala’s cultural ethnicities.
-Festivals of Kerala are equally play the important role in making Kerala world famous and most loved tourist destination.
+Its varied culture is shaped by the three prominent religions of Hinduism, Islam, and Christianity.
+Attractive statuettes, melodious compositions, and wonderful dance forms can be seen in the momentous development of Kerala’s cultural ethnicities.
+Festivals of Kerala are equally playing an important role in making Kerala world-famous and most loved tourist destination.
 Kerala people celebrate all festivals with lots of Joy and enthusiasm.
 Be it Onam or Snake Boat Race; Kerala celebrates its festivals with devotion.
 Let’s take a look at various festivals and boat races of Kerala that are celebrated throughout the year.

 Here we are giving you information about some of the famous festival of Kerala.

 1. Thiruvathira Festival – Women Centric Hindu Festival of Kerala:Unlock Best Deal on Kerala Tour Package Now

 Image Source: Wikipedia

 Thiruvathira Festival is a women-centric festival in Kerala.
 This festival is celebrated to pay a tribute to the Lord Shiva. who killed God of Love, Kamadeva.
 Thiruvathira festival is also known as Thiruvathirai or Arudra Darisanam.
 It comes in the Malayalam month of Dhanu (December- January).
 Thiruvathira festival is celebrated for 7 days.
 On this day, women get up early in the morning and worship Lord Shiva by flowers, fruits, and garlands.
 Throughout the festival, women perform on folk dances and Thiruvathira songs.

 - Time of Celebration- Malayalam month of Dhanu (December-January)